 The kitchen island brings the room together while creating a central hub where the homeowners can entertain their guests, too.

 Whether walking around their newly planted vineyard or hiking in the mountains of Ojai, Rhein wanted to give her clients a place to hang their hats and kick off their boots.
-"The property is surrounded by lavender so we couldn't resist bringing that aromatherapy into the home as well," she says.
-We love the coziness this entryway has while not forgetting the practical needs of the space.
+"The property is surrounded by lavender, so we couldn't resist bringing that aromatherapy into the home, as well," she says.
+We love the coziness this entryway has, while not forgetting the practical needs of the space.

 The overall zen-like aesthetic runs through each room in the house.
-Rhein loved this "cohesive style" and made sure all the textiles, rugs, and small furnishings could be interchanged.
+Rhein loved this "cohesive style," and made sure all the textiles, rugs, and small furnishings could be interchanged.
 In order to differentiate the master bedroom from the rest of the house, she went on a treasure hunt to find a distinct piece.
 "Our first find for the house was this antique rug I purchased on a trip to Paris," she explains.
 "The soft pastel hues are the exact color of 'The Pink Moment,' which is a phrase known by locals to describe the awe-inspiring sunsets reflecting off the Ojai Mountains."

-While there are several grand rooms throughout the house, Rhein turned the corners into decorative nooks for those quiet, reflective moments when the family could take a breather and read a book or enjoy the scenic views.
+While there are several grand rooms throughout the house, Rhein turned the corners into decorative nooks for those quiet, reflective moments when the family can take a breather and read a book or enjoy the scenic views.

 According to Rhein, the house is constantly filled with guests, so the den, which is nestled at the back of the house, provides a "hideaway" for those wanting to enjoy a drink or a great movie on the back patio.
-"We found some of our client's silk screens from past projects and put them up as unexpected art with a great pop of color," she notes.
+"We found some of our client's silkscreens from past projects and put them up as unexpected art with a great pop of color," she notes.

-No corner was left unnoticed, including this blank wall where they brought in a vintage metal tub and filled it with spare pillows and blankets for those family movie nights.
+No corner was left unnoticed, including this blank wall, where they brought in a vintage metal tub and filled it with spare pillows and blankets for those family movie nights.